evantahler/coda/.coda/commands.md

 > Description: Runs the project linter using Bun to check for code style issues, potential errors, and enforce coding standards.
 Helps maintain high code quality and catch bugs early.
 > Usage: Execute in the project root to analyze the codebase for lint errors and warnings.
 Recommended before making commits or opening pull requests.
 > Example: bun lint

+## 3. Run Tests with Bun

+** Date Added: 2025-06-15 **
+** Category: Testing **

+> Command: `bun test`
+> Description: Runs the project's test suite using Bun's built-in test runner.
+Executes all tests for code quality, correctness, and reliability.
+> Usage: Run this command in the project root to execute all automated tests.
+Essential before merging or deploying new code.
+> Example: bun test